jwtk/jjwt/README.md

    }
    ```

-   In this case, the `header` indicates that the `HMAC using SHA-256` algorithm will be used to cryptographically sign
+   In this case, the `header` indicates that the `HS256` (HMAC using SHA-256) algorithm will be used to cryptographically sign
    the JWT.
 Also, the `payload` JSON object has a single claim, `sub` with value `Joe`.

    There are a number of standard claims, called [Registered Claims](https://tools.ietf.org/html/rfc7519#section-4.1),